TOP

 says,"It pays to cruise!"
 And a recent

-places because they require players to perform cognitive acts if they are to win...thereby deterring the onset of dementia.
-Today is
+places because they require players to perform cognitive acts if they are to win, thereby delaying the onset of dementia. is

 pleased to sail on cruise ships with slot machines